GheblawiSaid/IGReplica/README.md

 # IGReplica

-This project is and Instagram page copy using Laravel framework
+This project is an Instagram page copy using Laravel framework